weibocom/nginx-upsync-module/README.md

 * update_timeout: pulling servers from consul request timeout.
 * strong_dependency: when nginx start up if depending on consul, and consul is not working, nginx will boot failed, otherwise booting normally.

-* delay_delete: being setted carefully.
-Defaultly it is 75s, and it is enough content be feeding back during adding or deleting servers removing old router information.
-But if content is very large, and it needs minutes, then delay_delete should be setted longer than that time.

 [Back to TOC](#table-of-contents)

 upstream_show